Edu4rdSHL/simpleaur/README.md

 # simpleaur
-A script for install packages from AUR that doesn't require extra dependences, only requires git installed. cower is only needed if you want to run simplesearch for find package names/updates in AUR (recommended). simpleaur does NOT have automatic dependency resolution.
+A script for install packages from AUR that doesn't require extra dependences, only requires git installed. auracle is only needed if you want to search package names/updates in AUR (recommended). simpleaur does NOT have automatic dependency resolution.
 It support PKGBUILDs download and other minor options (execute simpleaur -h).

 # Instalation
 `git clone https://gitlab.com/edu4rdshl/simpleaur.git`